cgardens/biteme_server/README.md

 ##Summary
 A voice-controlled recipe app that makes cooking from a recipe a hands-free experiences.

 We developed the project in the MEAN stack on decoupled architecture which allowed us to develop both a web app and a mobile app concurrently.
+Checkout the [Bite Me Angular Client](https://github.com/cgardens/biteme_client) and the [Bite Me Ionic Client](https://github.com/cgardens/biteme_ionic_client) to see the accompanying Angular and mobile front ends.

 This was a one-week project at DBC.